Satu Mare

 When: 1st Sunday in May

-Where: Huta Certeze (36 miles northeast of Satu Mare)
+Where: village Huta Certeze (36 miles northeast of Satu Mare)

 Access: car, bus

-Each spring village people and farmers in the Oas region gather on a hillside overlooking Huta-Certeze to celebrate "Sambra Oilor".
-This centuries-old traditional festival marks the time of the year when shepherds leave for the mountains with their sheep.
-To help them get through the lonely months ahead of them, they celebrate one last time with folk music, dances and a rich meal.
-Since 1970 the event is complemented by a major folk festival.
+Each spring village people and farmers in the Oas region gather on a hillside overlooking Huta-Certeze for "Sambra Oilor".
+This centuries-old traditional festival marks the time of the year when sheep flocks leave the village and head upland, to the surrounding mountains, for grazing until mid-October.
+Sheperds get ready for half-year of transhumance and solitude.
+To get ready for the lonely months ahead of them, sheperds celebrate - one last time this spring - with music, dance and a rich meal.
+Sambra Oilor also includes a major folk music and dance festival.

 A compilation of Romania’s main events is available at